Rising sea level

 Although the picture of how different parts of Canterbury/Waitaha will be affected by sea level rise is still being developed, some communities are already affected.

 In the coming decades, tides could slowly stretch further inland as the sea gradually claims low-lying land.
 Saltwater may reach into rivers and underground aquifers, where our drinking water comes from.
 Coastal flooding during storms - whether damaging or nuisance - could happen more often, and coastal erosion could affect more properties.
-Environment Canterbury is advancing a Regional Climate Change Risk Assessment to better understand what will change, where and when.

 If greenhouse gas emissions are not slowed down or limited, sea level rise could have profound consequences for Canterbury/Waitaha’s coastline.
 Coastal settlements - including Christchurch, our region’s largest city – have been built on low-lying or flat land which is flood-prone.
 In those places, flood risk will increase over time, both from sudden storms and from gradual changes to the shoreline and tides.
 Some pockets of Canterbury are already exposed to coastal erosion and coastal flooding.
 These areas will become increasingly vulnerable as the sea level continues to rise, and communities will need to decide how to respond.